berry-cs/sinbad/docs/quick-start-python.md

 ## Specification Files

-With some data sources, especially if you use them in more than one program, the statements needed to set options and parameters can be a distraction in your script.
-Sinbad provides a mechanism to specify options, parameters, and other settings (like cache behavior) in a *specification file* which can then be loaded using a `connect_using(...)` method.
+With some data sources, especially if you use them in more than one program, the statements needed to set options and parameters can be a minor distraction.
+Sinbad provides a mechanism to specify options, parameters, and other settings (like cache behavior) in a *specification file* which can then be loaded with a `connect_using(...)` method.
 You can generate your own specification files from a prepared `Data_Source` object using the `export()` method, which we'll discuss a little later below.

 For now, here's a link to a specification file for the Peru World Bank data source of the preceding section: [raw.githubusercontent.com/berry-cs/sinbad/master/docs/peru_wb.spec](https://raw.githubusercontent.com/berry-cs/sinbad/master/docs/peru_wb.spec).
 Specification files are in JSON format and can be edited in a text editor.